zer0relm/cs262/Lab09/README.md

 project entirely when the course grades are submitted.
 You should, of course, keep the source code in your repo so that you can rebuild it later if needed.

+## Re-Deployment Instructions

+To re-deploy this code for your own database, you must generally do a search through the full project (not including the derived code in `target/` for all code configured for "homework03", "monopoly" or "player", and to re-configure it for your own relational table.
+This will involve:

+- Updating `pom.xml` appropriately.
+- Changing the package path names.
+- Building a new version of the Player and PlayerResource classes.
+- Updating `src/main/webapp/WEB-INF/web.xml`.